Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Network_and_Browser_History.md

 # Windows

 ## Timezone
-Identification of the systems timezone can grant information that could indicate the an assets phyiscal locale.
+Identification of the systems timezone can grant information that could indicate the an assets physical locale.

 **WIN:** XP+ <br>
 **SRV:** 2003+